atis06/kubeflow_project/README.md

                             Name of the experiment (default: "End-to-End MNIST Pipeline")

  After the program started, it will create the pipeline and start to request the KFServing inference server with an example until the answer arrives.
-If everything is working properly, the the software will terminate the inference server in the final step.
+If everything is working properly the software will terminate the inference server in the final step.
  As a result you should see something like this in Kubeflow > Pipelines > Experiments:

 ![pipeline](ok.png)